» Lemon balm

 Multiple rodent studies attest to lemon balm’s usefulness in treating anxiety and depression.
 It has anxiolytic properties similar to those of diazepam.
 Females seem to be more receptive (TAIWO & al, 2012).

-According to Lin & al. (2015), lemon balm has a serotonergic antidepressant-like activity.
+According to LIN & al. (2015), lemon balm has a serotonergic antidepressant-like activity.

 The combination of melatonin, lemon balm, California poppy and passion flower is beneficial in mild to moderate insomnia.
 Benefits observed include faster sleep onset, increased sleep duration and reduced daytime drowsiness (LEMOINE & al, 2019).